pythonuzgit/elmurodov_ArtificialNeuralNetworks/README.md

 *From the histogram for age, we can see that most of the data was clloecter from young people, with the most common age group between 20-30 years old.
 We can also see that the distribution for other concentration is normally disributed.*

+*We will build the neural network model using the scikit-learn library's, 'Multi-Layer Perceptron Classifier'.
+The first parameter 'hidden_layer_sizes' arugument set to three layers 10 nodes each.*

 precision    recall  f1-score   support

            0       0.92      0.80      0.86        15